 Venous Insufficiency — Unraveling the Facts

 Think of your arteries and veins as expansive highways that direct blood to and from your heart.
-Now imagine a huge traffic jam caused by a pileup of blood in your legs.
-Not too pleasant of a sight, is it?
-But that’s what venous insufficiency is — a condition involving a pooling of blood in the legs due to blood being unable to return to the heart.
+Now imagine a huge traffic jam caused by a pileup of blood in your legs and foot.
+Not too pleasant of sight, is it?
+But that’s what venous insufficiency is — a condition involving the pooling of blood in the legs due to blood being unable to return to the heart.
 At X-Ray Associates of New Mexico, our radiologists know the dangers of venous diseases all too well.
 That’s why we aim to prevent, diagnose, and treat venous insufficiency at our XRANM locations in the Sante Fe and Albuquerque areas.

 The Telltale Signs

-The warning signs are usually present the form of leg pain and discomfort.
+The warning signs are usually present in the form of leg and foot pain and discomfort.
 Most people write it off as a symptom of natural aging.
 But this line of thinking can get you into trouble further down the road.

 Because of this, it’s best to keep an eye out for these symptoms: